• Mental Health

 • First sexual experience

-• History of trauma, sexual or otherwise
+• History of sexual trauma or other forms of trauma

 • History of sex negativity or shame around sex